-"Blueprint" to lower drug prices and reduce out of pocket costs of drugs that contained proposals to increase manufacturer competition, increase the negotiating power of certain federal healthcare programs, incentivize manufacturers to lower the list price of their products and reduce the out of pocket costs of drug products paid by consumers.
-Although a number of these and other measures may require additional authorization to become effective, Congress and the Trump administration have each indicated that it will continue to seek new legislative and/or administrative measures to control drug costs.
+However, notably, one of these executive orders EOs make immediate policy changes.
+For the policies contained within the orders to have any effect, agencies would need to take additional administrative actions.
+How these executive orders will be implemented and their impact on the industry remain uncertain.
+Depending on the details of further administrative actions, some of these proposals could have significant impacts for drug manufacturers and providers.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.